JonahSinick/LWSurvey/README.md

 # LWSurvey
 Data science tutorial based on LW Survey

+##Setup

 If you're new to using R, follow the instructions in "setup.md."

+##The data set

 The dataset in cleanedNotFilled consists of a subset of the data from the [2014 Less Wrong survey](http://lesswrong.com/lw/lhg/2014_survey_results/).
-The idea here is to give a simplified version of the dataset that's easy to explore:
+The idea here is to give a simplified version of the dataset that's easy to explore.
+I:

 1. Restricted to respondents who answered the question about whether they had been diagnosed with depression
 2. Removed the calibration question and answer features, and a few others.